 Countries Where Tamil is an Official Language

-The Tamil king Chola ruled the Singapore in the historical times and currently Tamil is the one of the official language of Singapore.
+The Tamil king Chola ruled Singapore in the historical times and currently Tamil is one of the official languages of Singapore.

-The Sri Lanka was the part of ancient Tamilakam (Tamil country) and Sri Lankan Tamil dialect is considered to be more closer to the old Tamil.
+Sri Lanka was the part of ancient Tamilakam (Tamil country) and Sri Lankan Tamil dialect is considered to be closer to the old Tamil.

 Dependent Territories Where Tamil is the Official Language